We need a main window to be the user interface for the browser. To get such a resource in the project, we have to add a new form (as a .ui file).

 We select 'New form' in the context menu that pops up, select type 'main window' in the dialog that appears and save it in the newly created folder ui.
 We will name it mainwindow.ui.

-Qt designer, the standard Qt tool for designing forms, is launched by eric4.
+Qt designer, the standard Qt tool for designing forms, is then automatically launched by eric6.